 As an author, Thurlow was named a Forbes top 10 author for co-authoring the book “The Flow System™” in 2019.
 His other notable publications include “Introducing the Flow System (2019)” and “TPS and the Age of Destruction (2019).”
 He is also the co-author of The Flow Guide and The Flow System Principles and Key Attributes Guidebook.
 Recently, Thurlow co-authored “The Substrate Independence Theory,” a peer-reviewed scientific article exploring sensemaking techniques as a means to provide cognitively based scaffolds that guide and structure learning.
 His latest research is around Assemblages Theory and the interactions and novel emergence when combining diverse tools, techniques, methods, and approaches in contextual situations.

 Thurlow also serves as a member on the Forbes Coaches Council writing and advising on business and leadership topics.
-He is the co-author of the upcoming book The Flow System Playbook (Spring 2023) and Decision Making in Complexity (Summer 2023).
+He is the co-author of the upcoming book The Flow System Playbook (September 2023) and Decision Making in Complexity (coming 2024).

 Today, Nigel Thurlow remains at the forefront of innovation across the Lean, Agile, and Complexity thinking disciplines, striving to push existing ideologies to new horizons while eliminating critical misconceptions surrounding modern applications.

 To receive news on site updates or when Nigel posts new musings please subscribe to the NEWSLETTER.

 Scroll down for the latest posts in Nigel’s Musings.